VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Results

 \subsection{Benchmarking AFC Methods on \method latest quarter}

-We analyze baselines and current AFC methods on the Q4-2025 split to assess performance on the most recent data---particularly after the knowledge cutoff from all tested methods.
-We consider six foundation models: \gpt and \textsc{Gemini~3~Pro} as state-of-the-art multimodal models; \gptfour, \geminiflash, and \textsc{Gemini~2.0~Flash} as earlier-generation models to study knowledge-cutoff effects; and \llama as a representative open-source model.
+We analyze baselines and current AFC methods on the Q1 2026 split to assess performance on the most recent data---particularly after the knowledge cutoff of all tested methods.
+We consider various foundation models: \textsc{Claude~Opus~4.6}, \gpt and \textsc{Gemini~3.1~Pro} as state-of-the-art multimodal models; \gptfour as an earlier-generation model to study knowledge-cutoff effects; \textsc{Gemini~3~Flash} as a mid-sized LLM, as well as \llama, \textsc{Gemma~4~(31B)}, and \textsc{Qwen~3.5~(397B)} as representative open-source models.
 Each model is evaluated once using parametric knowledge only and once with web search augmentation, see App.~\ref{app:web-search-tool} for the tool implementation details.
+Note that \textit{all} evaluations on \method require excluding evidence sources published after the claim's release date to avoid temporal leakage \cite{glockner2022MissingCounterEvidenceRenders}.